VPC Configurations for Cloud Connector deployment

 Whether you should use public subnet(s) with an IGW or private subnet(s) with NAT depends on whether you need to access the Elastio vault from outside of the VPC, such as from a development workstation, a CI/CD pipeline, an on-prem server, etc.

 Deploying the vault entirely in public subnets will allow the vault to be accessible over the Internet.
 So, performing backups, restores and mounts from outside of AWS (either from other clouds or from on-prem workstations) will become available.
-This is the most flexible configuration, but it might not be permitted or desireable depending upon each organization’s security policies.
+This is the most flexible configuration, but it might not be permitted or desirable depending upon each organization’s security policies.

 If the vault is deployed in private subnets, it will be accessed only from within the private subnets.
 Performing backups and mounts from systems outside of the subnets will be possible only after setting up a VPN tunnel into the VPC with a network path from the VPN tunnel to the private subnets, where the vault is running.